Donations from alumni and Friends of Lincoln College form the basis of number of funds to which Lincoln students can apply.

 A group of Old Members, College Officers and JCR and MCR representatives meet each Hilary term to consider applications to the Old Members' Fund.
 Previous successful applications have included: refurbishment of common rooms; subsidising JCR/MCR yoga; providing JCR first aid lessons; buying hockey kit; subsidising a MCR exchange dinner; supporting the choir tour; and purchasing Film Society equipment.

-Applications for the academic year 2015-16 are currently open.
+Applications for the academic year 2015-16 are currently closed.

 Senior Tutor's Fund